 iTunes should instantly start when you attach your apple phone to your computer.
 If it doesn’t, it’s likely that the cable was inserted into a USB port on your keyboard, display, or gateway.
 Instead, try connecting it to your Computer through one USB port.

-If you already have your iPhone connected to some other computer, you may suffer a loss of your data when syncing to the laptop.
+If you already have your iPhone connected to another computer, you may lose your data when syncing to the laptop.
 Backing up your device and transferring prior purchases to your new computer will help you avoid losing data.

 - On your Computer, open iTunes.
-Use the USB cord that comes with your iPhone to attach your iPhone to your laptop.
+Use the USB cord with your iPhone to attach your iPhone to your laptop.

 - Under iTunes’ Devices menu, choose your iPhone.
 To sync your phone and Computer, click the “Apply” button.